 Sometime during these Old Times, but after the invention of canned goods, because they figure into this, there was something called the Cuban Missile Crisis, and my father’s story about his family’s fallout shelter.

-People built a lot of things in the old days.
-We’re always having to trim the grass around pyramids, coliseums, playhouses, obelisks, garden sheds, Parthenons, and so forth.
+Have you ever noticed – people in the old days were always building things.
+We’re always having to trim the grass around pyramids, castles & coliseums, playhouses, obelisks, temples & garden sheds, Parthenons, and so forth.
 Apparently, in the days before internet and cable and DVD’s, they were just looking for things to do, once the woolly mammoths weren’t around anymore to entertain them.
 People went from playing with Lincoln Logs and building blocks, directly to actual building.
 Carpentry and masonry, in those days, was considered to be a form of entertainment, like Canasta and Yahtzee.

 So when the Russians shipped nuclear missiles to Cuba, the immediate response in 1961 Middle America was obvious…let’s get some bricks, and build something.